jhpce-jhu/jhpce_mkdocs/docs/storage/fastscratch.md

 Because this limited resource is shared by all users, there are some very important restrictions for using it.

 + There is a 1TB quota set on the personal scratch space.
+(See [this document](quotas.md) for more information about disk quotas.)
 + All files older than 30 days will be removed without exception.
 + Even though there is a 30 day automatic deletion of data, we ask that you please remove data from your personal scratch space once you have finished using it.
 + The personal scratch space is not backed up.
 Therefore if you delete a file it cannot be recovered.